Skip to main content

 server_labelstringYesUnique identifier for the server (max 64 characters).
 Used for tool namespacing.

-server_urlstringYesHTTPS URL of the MCP server endpoint
+server_urlstringYesHTTPS URL of the MCP streamable HTTP endpoint

 server_descriptionstringNoDescription of what the server provides (max 500 characters)